 Betsy DiJulio is a longtime vegan, freelance journalist, and board-certified art instructor.
 The Hampton Roads (VA) culinary personality enjoys photography and food styling and has won national recipe competitions.
 She is an animal rights supporter and SPCA volunteer who cooks, writes, and teaches in Virginia Beach, VA.
 She blogs about vegan food at TheBloomingPlatter.com.

-Zoe Eisenberg is a writer and editor who focuses on food and sex.
-A certified holistic health counselor with a degree in creative writing, Zoe has been published in a variety of print and online sources, from vegan information hubs like Vegan Mainstream, to the viral and often outrageous women’s website XOJane.com.
-She writes about living, loving and eating on her blog, SexyTofu.com, and is currently the Managing Editor of www.ieatgrass.com.
+Zoë Eisenberg is a writer and editor who focuses on food and sex.
+A certified holistic health counselor with a degree in creative writing, Zoe has been published in a variety of print and online sources, from vegan information hubs like Vegan Mainstream, to Shape Magazine, to the viral and often outrageous women’s website XOJane.com.
+She writes about living, loving and eating on her blog, SexyTofu.com, and is currently the managing editor of www.ieatgrass.com.